 5. Math 24 – Mental Math Cards

-The stage mode has 15 levels and 300 well-designed levels with varying difficulty levels.
+The staging mode has 15 levels and 300 well-designed levels with varying difficulty levels.
 More than 100,000 users play this game worldwide.
-It’s currently sitting 4.3-star rating at play store.
+It’s currently sitting a 4.3-star rating at the Play Store.

 7. Hit The Button Maths

 Hit the Button Maths aims at improving the mental math of 5-11-year-olds.
 The gameplay is simple, all you have to do is to hit the correct against the asked question in a given timeframe.
 There are a variety of levels included, covering topics such as Time Tables, Number Bonds, Division Facts, and Square Numbers.

 Other than these, the four standard arithmetic operations are also covered: addition, subtraction, multiplication, and division.
 One good thing about this is that the questions are randomly generated.
 Hence, it is replayable as many times as you want.